Delayed Puberty in Boys and Girls (aka Late Bloomers)

 One of the most common questions I get from teenagers is, Why am I not growing?

-The most important thing for you to know is that teens enter puberty at different times.
+The most important thing for you to know is that teens show signs of puberty at different times.
 Literally, your child could enter puberty as early as 8 or 9 years old (called precocious puberty) and as late as 14 or 15 years (called delayed puberty).

-In this article, we’ll take a deeper look at delayed puberty, otherwise known as being a late bloomer, and what you can do about it.
+In this article, we’ll take a deeper look at delayed puberty, otherwise known as being a late bloomer, what the underlying cause might be, and what you can do about it.

 How Long Does Puberty Last for Boys and Girls?

-Puberty is a period of time during adolescence when sexual maturation occurs.
+Pubertal development is a period of time during adolescence when sexual maturation and the pubertal growth spurt occurs.

 For girls, the onset of puberty is generally around age 10 and full maturation is achieved by age fourteen.